 - Check spam as our emails might land there

 - Get in touch with any questions well before the 31 May deadline.
-For website & submissions [email protected] All other enquiries [email protected]
+For all enquiries please email [email protected]

 - Forget to include a 300 word synopsis with your novel